12 Best Vegan Restaurants in Lisbon You Must Visit in 2026

 - Hours: Daily, hours vary (usually 12 PM – 10:30/11 PM)

-Plant Base Lisbon is located super close to the Carmo Archaeological Museum (a spot I’ll be covering in a future post!).
+Plant Base Lisbon is super close to the Carmo Archaeological Museum (a spot I’ll cover in a future post).
 This is where you go for vegan junk food.

 The decor features iconic American singers like Eminem, Snoop Dogg, and Notorious B.I.G., and the vibe is very much an American-style burger and taco joint.

 They specialize in burgers, pizzas, and tacos.
-I had a Beyond Meat burger served on a corn tortilla (since they don’t have GF buns), and my husband enjoyed the “Margarena” pizza.
+I had a Beyond Meat burger served on a corn tortilla (since they don’t have GF buns), and my husband enjoyed the “Margherita” pizza.

 4. AO26 Vegan Food Project